Skip to content

 Family days out at Erddig

-Visitors in the garden in spring at Erddig, Wrexham, Wales
+A young boy and girl looking at red flowers in the garden at Erddig, Wrexham, Wales

 Keep everyone entertained with a fun family day out at Erddig.
 With acres of parkland, natural play area and seasonal activities, there's lots to keep your little explorers busy.